 The DNA sample to be sequenced is denatured (separated into two strands by heating it to high temperatures).
 The DNA is divided into four tubes in which a primer, DNA polymerase, and all four nucleoside triphosphates (A, T, G, and C) are added.
-In addition, limited quantities of one of the four dideoxynucleoside triphosphates (ddCTP, ddATP, ddGTP, and ddTTP) are added to each tube respectively.
+In addition, limited quantities of one of the four dideoxynucleoside triphosphates

+(ddCTP, ddATP, ddGTP, and ddTTP) are added to each tube respectively.
 The tubes are labeled as A, T, G, and C according to the ddNTP added.
 For detection purposes, each of the four dideoxynucleotides carries a different fluorescent label.
 Chain elongation continues until a fluorescent dideoxy nucleotide is incorporated, after which no further elongation takes place.
 After the reaction is over, electrophoresis is performed.
 Even a difference in length of a single base can be detected.
 The sequence is read from a laser scanner that detects the fluorescent marker of each fragment.
 For his work on DNA sequencing, Sanger received a Nobel Prize in Chemistry in 1980.

-Sanger's genome sequencing has led to a race to sequence human genomes at rapid speed and low cost.
-Learn more by viewing the animation here (https://openstax.org/l/DNA_and_genomes).
+Sanger's genome sequencing has led to a race to sequence human genomes at rapid speed and low cost, often referred to as the \$1000-in-one-day sequence.
+Learn more by selecting the Sequencing at Speed animation here (http://openstaxcollege.org/l/DNA_and_genomes).